ponyfoo/articles/2017/06-25--tc39-ecmascript-proposals-future-of-javascript/readme.markdown

  ...{ a: <span class="md-code-string">&apos;c&apos;</span> }
 }
 <span class="md-code-comment">// &lt;- { a: &apos;c&apos;, b: &apos;b&apos; }</span>
 </code></pre> <p>There&#x2019;s also a rest counterpart to object spread, just like with spread in arrays and rest parameters.
-When destructuring an object, we can use the object spread operator to destructure any own properties not explicitly named in the pattern into another object.</p> <p>In the following example, the <code class="md-code md-code-inline">id</code> is explicitly named and will not included in the rest object.
+When destructuring an object, we can use the object spread operator to destructure any own properties not explicitly named in the pattern into another object.</p> <p>In the following example, the <code class="md-code md-code-inline">id</code> is explicitly named and will not be included in the rest object.
 Object rest can be read literally as <em>&#x201C;everything else goes to an object named rest&#x201D;</em>, and of course, the variable name is for you to choose.</p> <pre class="md-code-block"><code class="md-code md-lang-javascript"><span class="md-code-keyword">const</span> item = {
  id: <span class="md-code-string">&apos;4fe09c27&apos;</span>,
  name: <span class="md-code-string">&apos;Banana&apos;</span>,
  amount: <span class="md-code-number">3</span>